jpuka/mushi-identifier/README.md

 ### Data

-I am using the [Danish Fungi 2020 dataset](https://arxiv.org/abs/2103.10107) (preprint paper).
-Very neat, but unbalanced / long-tailed.
-Good, more realistic dataset, since uniformly distributed data is a rarity anyway.
-Read all about it there, but to sum it up: sumuppp.

-The raw dataset contains images for 21 out of 26 classes.
-See EDA for distribution.
-The data for the remaining classes will be scraped from sources such as.
-Furthermore, classes with a low image count might be completed with scraped images.
+I am using the [Danish Fungi 2020](https://arxiv.org/abs/2103.10107) (preprint paper) as the base dataset.
+The dataset contains images for 21 out of the 26 mushroom classes.
+It is overall of high quality, but the classes are quite imbalanced.
+See the EDA at ```notebooks/00-jp-eda-raw-data.ipynb``` for more details and a walkthrough of the data.

-I started the project with another Danish dataset and were planning to complement it with scraped data.
-However, now this is set as external data and used to add images to missing classes. [iNaturalist](https://github.com/visipedia/inat_comp/tree/master/2017#Data) dataset.
+During my initial review, I also found the smaller  [2018 FGVCx Fungi Classification Challenge](https://github.com/visipedia/fgvcx_fungi_comp#data) dataset and the [iNaturalist](https://github.com/visipedia/inat_comp/tree/master/2017#Data) dataset.
+In the future, I'll consider using these datasets to supplement the classes that are missing / have a low image count in the base dataset.
+Furthermore, I might scrape websites such as [iNaturalist](https://www.inaturalist.org/), [Danmarks Svampeatlas](https://svampe.databasen.org/), [Luontoportti](https://luontoportti.com/) and [GBIF](https://www.gbif.org/).

 ### Model

-Mushi-identifier is built on a convolutional neural network.
+Mushi-identifier is based on a convolutional neural network (CNN).
 The image recognition task is defined as single-label multi-class classification, since the user is expected to submit only one mushroom species in each image.

-Due to a shortage of data, I am using transfer learning with feature extraction.
-I will eventually do fine-tuning to improve the performance.
-The base CNN is mobilenet, taught with ImageNet.
-MobileNet is light enough to run on mobile devices, which are target deployment surface.
+Due to a shortage of data, I'm using transfer learning with feature extraction.
+Once I have enough data, I will switch to fine-tuning to improve the performance.

-I chose MobilenetV2 since it is fast to train - I currently don't have supercomputers at my disposal I am working with Google Colab GPUs.
-Furthermore, it is light enough to be deployed mobile devices.
+The base network is [MobileNetV2](https://arxiv.org/abs/1801.04381) taught with ImageNet.
+I chose MobileNet, since it runs well on mobile devices, which are the target deployment platform.
+Furthermore, it is fast to train - I currently don't have any computing servers at my disposal so I am working with Google Colab GPUs.

+See the notebook at ```notebooks/00-jp-mushi-identifier-v1.ipynb``` for model building details such as metrics, cost, callbacks and hyperparameters.

 ### Deployment

-The deployment is done as a mobile app, since mushroom places tend to be low connectivity environments.
-However, a REST api + Flask version will also be developed and deployed on a web server as a practice exercise.
+I will deploy mushi-identifier as a mobile app, that does not require internet connection, since forests and other mushroom regions tend to be low connectivity environments.
+Additionally, I'll build a REST API with Docker and FastAPI and publish it on a web server to allow calling the model from other devices.

+By default, the app returns the top three predictions with confidence scores to the user.
+This should improve its the overall "accuracy" and utility, since identifying mushrooms is quite a fine-grained and challenging task.

-The packaging / dependency manager is [Poetry](https://python-poetry.org/), since it is modern and practical and follows the build system standard set by [PEP-517](https://www.python.org/dev/peps/pep-0517/).
+I have chosen to use [Poetry](https://python-poetry.org/) as the packaging / dependency manager since it is well-documented, modern and follows the standard set by [PEP-517](https://www.python.org/dev/peps/pep-0517/).

 ## 6 Roadmap